ikakara-team/grails-aws-orguserteam/README.md

 --------------
 Grails plugin, for a "Org-User-Team" design pattern used by apps like Trello.com and implemented using AWS DyanmoDB.

+* Account - owns Groups.
+Users and organizations are accounts.
+* Group   - contains members.
+Organizations and teams are groups.
 * Org     - an abstraction to organize users/teams.
 Organization members can view/join teams.
 * User    - a user can create/join organizations and teams and invite other users to join organizations/teams.
-* Team - an abstraction to further group users around projects, venues, boards (Trello), etc
+* Team    - a collection to further group users around projects, venues, boards (Trello), etc

 ![Class Diagram](/grails-app/assets/images/OrgUserTeam.png?raw=true "Class Diagram")